 Levels of customer effort can predict customer loyalty.
 The lesser effort customers put into a relationship with a company, the more likely they are to remain with them.

 Through experience with other industries, customers are used to quick, easy and smooth experiences and a growing number expect exactly the same from financial services.
 Customers have become exhausted, frustrated and angry with services that should seem straightforward on the surface, but are actually overwhelmingly cumbersome.
-A brilliant publicity stunt by Tandem Bank brings this problem to life.

 Insurance company, Zurich realised that it’s not just about getting the basics right, but going beyond customer expectations and an easy claims process that yields a successful claim, creates satisfied customers that love and trust their insurance company.
 Most notably they wanted to challenge the perception that claims don’t get paid or that it can take an unnecessarily long time.
 Addressing these assumptions led to a 25% decrease in claims-to-payout time and engendered lasting customer relationships through trying times.

 Design the complexity out of the experience, and increase the chances of customer success.
 Think your customer journeys through so it makes sense to customers, and mimic the smooth experience they have with their favourite companies.